yordanivh/terraform-aws-the-rest/random_pet/README.md

 | ----- | -----------
 | ami_id | The ID of ami after creation
 | server ID  | ID of the resource named server
+| server name | random name for the ec2 instance